robert-westenberger/knowledgebase/mathematics/discrete-mathematics/predicate-logic.md

 This expression would be read as, "There exists an $x$ in $D$ such that $P(x)$ is true.

 ![quantifier_table.png](/quantifier_table.png)

+### Binding Variables
+When a quantifier is used on the variable $x$, we say this occurence of the variable is **bound**.
+An occurence of a variable that is not obund by a quantifier or set equal to a particular value is said to be **free**.
 ### Mixing Quantifiers

 Many mathematical statements involve several quantifiers.
 Goldbach's Conjecture states: